eshaan007/Allowance-Checker/README.md

 - Remix IDE
 - Ganache

 Transactions were made using Local Ganache Development Server.
+The 10 Test Accounts with 100 Ether each were used for the Transfer of money from one account to the other.

+< Made with ❤️ by Eshaan Khurana. >